*Updated March 30, 2021

 Brimonidine is a topical (for use on the skin) treatment applied in the morning that significantly reduces persistent redness on the face for up to 12 hours.

 Approved by Health Canada in 2014, this gel helps to temporarily reduce facial skin redness.
 It can be used daily in combination with other rosacea treatments.

 Brimonidine is a vasoconstrictor that temporarily reduces the size of very small blood vessels to reduce skin redness.
 This treatment has no effect on spider veins.

+There is a risk of potential worsening of redness.
 Drug reactions including redness, itching, flushing and skin burning sensation were reported in up to 3.3% of patients over a course of 1 month.
 These reactions were usually temporary, mild to moderate in severity and generally did not require stopping treatment. *See package insert for full information.

 For best results, apply a pea-sized amount to 5 main areas of the face – each cheek, the nose, chin and forehead.
 Spread evenly.
 Apply in the morning only.